Skip to content

 • Place the Consent Pro script tag as early as possible in the <head> for faster initialization

-• Do not use defer on the Consent Pro script tag to ensure consent is evaluated as early as possible
+• Do not use defer on the Consent Pro script tag — it must execute before other scripts are evaluated

-• Never combine auto-blocking with async loading — use the synchronous setup for auto-blocking
+• Never combine auto-blocking with async loading — use the synchronous (non-async) setup for auto-blocking

 Need help?